CodeClimbersIO/.github/profile/README.md

 ## Our Values

-- Customer obsession: We focus on solving real customer problems through constant, high-quality research and feedback.
+- We are obsessive about hearing and solving customers' problems.
+By pursuing what they need, we will build solutions they love and use every day.
+This will be apparent in the volume and quality of our product and market research.
-- Craftsmanship: We love refining our craft, just like our users, and we demonstrate this by using our own tools.
+- Our customers love refining their craft and so do we.
+We demonstrate this by personally using our product and practicing what we preach.
-- Personal touch: We value meaningful, high-quality interactions over automated processes.
+- Do things that don’t scale: automations should be avoided where possible, especially when it comes to talking with customers.
+Having fewer interactions that are heartfelt is better than having more interactions that are transactional.
-- Givers, not takers: We aim to give value in every interaction in the community.
+- We strive to be “givers” in our relationships with each other and our customers.
-- Net positive impact: Our goal is to provide value that enhances individuals’ well-being, not just generate revenue.
+- We believe in being a net positive to the communities we serve.
+Revenue is a measure of value created but in the case of productivity tools can often lead to sacrificing individuals’ well being for the benefit of a business.
+As we pursue revenue, we are committed to giving value to individuals instead of extracting value from them.

 ## How can I help?
 Check out the issues page and start to contribute!
 Please join our [Discord Community](https://discord.gg/zBnu8jGnHa) to ask any questions and learn more.